RxSwiftCommunity/RxFlow/README.md

 Why return a Single<Step> and not directly a Step ?
 Because some filtering processes could be asynchronous and need a user action to be performed (for instance a filtering based on the authentication layer of the device with TouchID or FaceID)

 In order to improve the separation of concerns, a Flow could be injected with a delegate which purpose would be to handle the adaptions in the `adapt(step:)` function.
-The delegate could eventuelly be reused across multiple flows to ensure a consistency in the adaptations.
+The delegate could eventually be reused across multiple flows to ensure a consistency in the adaptations.

 ### How to declare a **Stepper**